For many years, I simply made my kids little chocolate bunny suckers for Easter…

 milk-free and allergy-friendly, of course.
 And they loved them.

-Then one year, as they were getting older, I decided to splurge on store-bought dairy-free chocolate bunnies at about $15 each.
+Then one year, as the boys got older, I decided to splurge on store-bought dairy-free chocolate bunnies at about $15 a pop.

 I thought my boys would be ecstatic to get their first-ever chocolate bunnies not made by mom.

 But ya know what?

 They actually liked my DIY chocolate Easter suckers better.

 Most notably, they thought hollow chocolate bunnies from the store were not quite up to par with mom’s solid bunnies.

 So once I knew how loved my Easter chocolate suckers really were,